Alcatecablee/lively-lantern-locale/cli/README.md

 Run the built-in test suite to verify the fixing logic.

 **Options:**
-- `-v, --verbose` - Show detailed test output
+- `-v, --verbose` - Show detailed test output and transformation results

 ### `neurolint init`
 Initialize NeuroLint configuration in the current project.